Vladimir-G4/Politics-Discord-Bot/README.md

 # Politics Bot for Discord

 This bot writes to the (NJIT) Science and Politics Society's Discord server.
 It notifies members when a new bill is introduced to the Senate or the House of Representatives.
+Made using Python, the Discord API, and the Congress API.
 ---

 <img src="DiscordBotScreenShotOne.png?raw=true">